webronen/PiiDrone_X-314_Quad/README.md

 ---

+## TrueMin RMSE Relay Autotune
-## Astrom-Hägglund Relay Auto-Tuning System
+Inspired by the Åström–Hägglund Relay Auto-Tuning Method

 ### Overview

-Production-ready PID autotune for roll, pitch, and yaw using a balanced test bench.
-Relay excitation (2Hz) induces controlled oscillations for system identification.
-Hybrid error metric (80% RMSE + 20% MAE) ensures both statistical rigor and robust, stable decisions.
-Finds the true minimum error, not just "good enough."
-All gains and decisions are safety-bounded.
+TrueMin RMSE Relay Autotune for roll, pitch, and yaw using a balanced test bench.
+Based on the Åström–Hägglund relay method, with 2Hz relay excitation to induce controlled oscillations for system identification.
+Pure RMSE metric tracks the absolute minimum error for each stage.
+Tuning stops automatically when performance degrades by 20% after the minimum.
+All gains are safety-bounded.

 ### Features

 - 3-stage tuning (P → D → I) with relay excitation at 2Hz
-- Hybrid error metric: 80% RMSE + 20% MAE for balanced performance
+- Pure RMSE metric: finds absolute minimum error for each stage
-- Best gain tracking: finds true minimum error, not just first acceptable
+- Best gain tracking: always selects the true minimum, not just "good enough"
+- Smart stopping: stops when RMSE increases by 20% after the minimum
-- Safety limits: maximum gain boundaries for all terms
+- Gain limits: maximum boundaries for all terms
-- Quality checking: requires 20 iterations before completion
 - 20Hz evaluation: optimal for aircraft dynamics

 ### Tuning Process

-1. Start from zero gains (pure system identification)
+1. Start from zero gains
-2. For each axis, tune in 3 stages:
+2. For each axis, tune in 3 stages (P, D, I):
-  - **P:** 0 → 120.0 (step 2.0), next if RMSE < 0.15 (~8.6°) or max
-  - **D:** 0 → 60.0 (step 1.0), next if RMSE < 0.10 (~5.7°) or max
-  - **I:** 0 → 0.3 (step 0.01), done if RMSE < 0.05 (~2.9°) or max
+   - Increment gain in constant steps (see code)
-3. At each gain, evaluate hybrid error (80% RMSE + 20% MAE) over 20 iterations at 20Hz
+   - At each gain, evaluate RMSE every 0.05s (20Hz)
-4. Track and set the best gain (lowest hybrid error) for each stage
+   - Track the absolute minimum RMSE and best gain
+   - Stop the stage when RMSE increases by 20% after the minimum
+   - Set gain to the best (minimum RMSE) found
-5. Repeat for roll, pitch, and yaw
+3. Repeat for roll, pitch, and yaw
-6. Ramp down thrust after tuning
+4. Ramp down thrust after tuning

 ### RMS Error Metric

-Hybrid error metric:

-$\text{Hybrid} = 0.8 \times RMSE + 0.2 \times MAE$
+All decisions use:

 $RMSE = \sqrt{\frac{1}{N} \sum_{i=1}^N (e_i)^2}$

-$MAE = \frac{1}{N} \sum_{i=1}^N |e_i|$

 where $e_i$ is the error at sample $i$, $N$ is the sample count.

 ## Results

 - Tuning time: ~8–32 seconds per axis (depends on system response)
-- Stage ends when RMSE target or gain limit is reached
+- Each stage stops when RMSE increases by 20% after the minimum
-- Gains: Safe, flyable starting point
+- Gains: Optimal, safe, and flyable
-- Hybrid metric: balances oscillation detection with noise robustness
 - Finds true minimum, not just first acceptable gain
-- Robust: Immune to noise and zero-crossing issues
-- Can finish in as few as 8 relay flips if targets are met quickly
+- Minimal code, robust to non-monotonic response

 ### Fallback Behavior